 The Duty of Diagnosis for Doctors

-While treating patients, doctors must formulate a unique diagnosis based upon the history, examination, lab studies, and radiology studies performed on each patient.
-Furthermore, they must consider the most likely conditions, especially those that may be life-threatening, based on each patient’s information.
+While treating patients, doctors must formulate a unique diagnosis of a condition.
+This is usually based upon the history, physical examination, lab studies, and radiology studies performed on a patient.
+Furthermore, they must consider the most likely conditions, especially those that are life-threatening, based on each patient’s information.

 A doctor or hospital is only negligent when the signs and symptoms presented by the patient would lead a reasonable doctor to make a proper and timely diagnosis.
-This standard of care is based upon the training, skill, and specialty of the physician and, therefore, the jury must determine whether a reasonable physician would have made the proper diagnosis.
+This standard of care is based upon the training, skill, and specialty of the physician.
+Therefore, the jury must determine whether a reasonable physician would have made the proper diagnosis.

 Misdiagnosis of Bone Fractures